Ralph Lauren's new collection evokes 19th century Russia, France

-NEW YORK (Reuters) - Wool coats and jackets befitting 19th-century Paris and elegant, hourglass-figured silk gowns suiting imperial Russia filled the fall and winter 2013 Ralph Lauren collection unveiled on Thursday at New York Fashion Week.
+NEW YORK, Feb 14 (Reuters) - Wool coats and jackets befitting 19th-century Paris and elegant, hourglass-figured silk gowns suiting imperial Russia filled the fall and winter 2013 Ralph Lauren collection unveiled on Thursday at New York Fashion Week.

 Evoking “Les Misérables” and “Anna Karenina,” the American designer showed white high-collar ruffled blouses with bows at the neck and double-faced wool crepe stovepipe pants.